Little Green Men (The X-Files): Broadcast and reception

-"Little Green Men" premiered on the Fox network on September 16, 1994, and was first broadcast in the United Kingdom on BBC Two on August 28, 1995.
+"Little Green Men" premiered on the Fox network on September 16, 1994.
 This episode earned a Nielsen rating of 10.3, with a 19 share, meaning that roughly 10.3 percent of all television-equipped households, and nineteen percent of households watching television, were tuned in to the episode.
 It was viewed by 9.8 million households.
 In addition, the episode won its time period among the "advertiser-friendly" 18-49 age ratings group.

 The episode garnered a largely positive reception from critics.
 Entertainment Weekly wrote that the episode "Powerfully depicts both Mulder's gnawing sense of defeat and his bond with Scully, strangely growing stronger with separation" before concluding that the episode was "fairly standard."
 The site ultimately gave the episode a B. Reviewer Zack Handlen of The A.V.
 Club positively compared and contrasted the episode to the cartoon Scooby Doo, Where Are You? writing that, "I used to be a huge "Scooby Doo" fan. [...]
 Of course, none of [the villains] were really monsters. [...]
 The X-Files exploited a simple truth: we all want to believe.
 We might be afraid of what's lurking in the dark, but isn't there always a bit of wishing inside that fear?
 A hope that what we think we know isn't everything there is to know.
 That just once it might be nice to reach for a zipper and instead find nothing but cool scales."
 Handlen ultimately called the episode "Essential."
-Reviewer Dan Barrett from the 400 Club wrote that "The X-Files is off to a stonking good start with this season 2 opening."

 Bob Curtright, writing for the Los Angeles Daily News, called the episode "an engrossing chiller about potential contact from outer space."
 He compared the episode positively to Close Encounters of the Third Kind and noted that the episode was "both scary and wondrous" and "offer[ed] no pat answers that might tend to blow the credibility."
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five, writing that the episode was not "what the fans were expecting, and its reputation isn't great.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five, writing that the episode was not "what the fans were expecting, and its reputation isn't great.
 But I think this clever and claustrophobic little take, which does so much not only to refresh the show but to analyze what it's actually about, is one of the very best."